Investing in strata titled property

 Is strata tax deductible on an investment property?

-Typically yes, strata is tax deductible on an investment property.
+.
 The ownership of the common property varies according to the relevant state strata title legislation.
 However, in all states, the income derived from the use of the common property constitutes assessable income of lot owners.

 Accordingly, expenses attributable to the derivation of the income from the common property, such as depreciation and capital works, may be able to be claimed as deductions by the lot owners in proportion to their lot entitlement.